Reindeer Facts for Kids

 What is a reindeer?

 Reindeer are also known as caribou.
-In Europe, they are called reindeer and in North America, they are called caribou in the wild and reindeer when domesticated.
+In Europe, they are only called reindeer.
+In North America, they are called caribou in the wild and when they are domesticated they are called reindeer.

 Reindeer are mammals and part of the deer family.